 Baby Friendly USA (BFUSA) is the US accrediting body for the Baby Friendly Hospital Initiative.
-Currently, 182 US hospitals and birth centers in 43 states and the District of Columbia are designated as Baby Friendly.
-Here’s a list of Baby-Friendly Hospitals in the US.
+Currently, there are 571 baby-friendly facilities in the US.
+Located in all 50 states and the District of Columbia, 26% of US births now take place in baby-friendly facilities.
+To find out if there is one near you, take a look at this list of Baby-Friendly Hospitals and Birth Centers in the US.

 WHAT MAKES A HOSPITAL BABY FRIENDLY?

 In order to be designated as Baby Friendly, a hospital or birth center must follow The Ten Steps to Successful Breastfeeding.
 The Ten Steps are endorsed and promoted by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics (AAP), and the US Surgeon General, among others.

 THE TEN STEPS

 - Have a written breastfeeding policy that is routinely communicated to all healthcare staff.

 - Train all health care staff in skills necessary to implement this policy.

 - Inform all pregnant women about the benefits and management of breastfeeding.

 - Help mothers initiate breastfeeding within one hour of birth.

 - Show mothers how to breastfeed and how to maintain lactation, even if they are separated from their infants.